alicebartlett/little-image-server/README.md

 This publication uses the AWS file storage for storing images.
 For the amount that you'll be using it, it should be free.
 To use it you will need to set up an account here: http://aws.amazon.com/.
 Once you've done that you should be able to go to this url: https://console.aws.amazon.com/s3/home?region=us-east-1 and start uploading images for your publication.
 Select 'create bucket' and name your bucket something sensible.
 Write this name down, you'll need it later.
 Then you can start adding images to your bucket.
 In order for this to work, you'll need to add images with the date that you want them to be published in the following format: 30-Jan-13 (the day, a three letter month code, and the year separated with hyphens)

+You will also need to upload an image called "sample" which will be the image users get when they press the "print sample" button on BERG Cloud.
 Deployment
 ==========